Anushakalagara/apna-project/README.md

 - Add real-time TTS response (pyttsx3 or gTTS)
 - Connect to sample banking APIs for real use-cases
 - Add Hindi & Telugu language support

+## 🤝 Contributing

+PRs and issues welcome!
+Built for the Mifos community with ❤️